 If your SEO team does a deep-dive into finding the search intent behind each of these terms, you’ll find readers who could — with a bit of lead nurturing — become clients.

-As noted above, you’ll need an SEO team to look into each term.
+As noted above, you’ll need an SEO team to look into each term — check out our b2b seo ultimate guide.

 It isn’t wise to take a shot at all long-tail keywords.
 You want the attention of managers or directors, not students who are writing an essay, or job-seekers looking for an answer key to an online certification course.